jkohlin/wordpress-basics/2-ecosystem-users-roles-and-capabilities.md

 - Contributor
 - Subscriber

-Each of the default roles have different **capabilites** applied to them which are what Wordpress use to determine what a user is allowed to se and edit.
-There are hundreds of pre-defined capabilities which are nothing but text strings with names describing the capability.
+Each of the default roles have different **capabilites** applied to them, which determine what the users with that role are allowed to se and edit.
+There are hundreds of pre-defined capabilities, which are nothing but names describing the capability.

 Some examples: